ervandew/eclim/src/doc/content/vim/cheatsheet.rst

 .. note::

-  Currently cvs, subversion, and mercurial are supported by the following commands where applicable.
+  Currently cvs, subversion, mercurial, and git are supported by the following commands where applicable.

 - :ref:`:VcsAnnotate` -